Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Method

 \subsection{Text Formatting of MOF Structure}

-\paragraph{Lattice and Translations.}Enabling LLMs to directly generate 3D MOF structures requires an effective textual representation of the structures $\mathcal{S}=(\mathcal{B}, \mathbf{T}, \mathbf{R}, \mathbf{L})$.
+\textbf{Lattice and Translations.} Enabling LLMs to directly generate 3D MOF structures requires an effective textual representation of the structures $\mathcal{S}=(\mathcal{B}, \mathbf{T}, \mathbf{R}, \mathbf{L})$.
 Recent studies~\citep{antunes2024crystal,gruverfine} have demonstrated that fine-tuned LLMs can generate crystal structures encoded via lattice parameters $(a,b,c,\alpha,\beta,\gamma)$ and fractional atomic coordinates.
 Aligning with this approach, we convert the lattice matrix $\mathbf{L}$ to scalar lattice parameters (each rounded to two decimal places) and transform the translation vectors to fractional coordinates defined as $\mathbf{F}=\mathbf{T}\mathbf{L}^{-1}$ (rounded to three decimal places).

-\paragraph{Rotations.}Directly utilizing rotation matrices $\mathbf{R}$ is challenging for LLMs to generate, as these representations are redundant, conceptually abstract, and strictly constrained by the orthogonality conditions of the Special Orthogonal group $SO(3)$.
-To obtain a compact, unconstrained, and more intuitive representation, we adopt Euler angles $(\phi, \omega, \psi)$, where $\phi\in [-\pi, \pi]$ (roll), $\omega\in [-\pi/2, \pi/2]$ (pitch), and $\psi\in [-\pi,\pi]$ (yaw) are rotation angles that parameterize a 3D rotation as three successive elemental rotations around the $x$-$y$-$z$ coordinate axes.
-The Euler angles are rounded to three decimal places.
-Details of the Euler-angle construction and a discussion on other representations are provided in Appendix \ref{app:rotation}.
+\textbf{Rotations.} Directly utilizing rotation matrices is challenging for LLMs to generate, as these representations are redundant, conceptually abstract, and strictly constrained by the orthogonality conditions of the Special Orthogonal group $SO(3)$.
+To obtain a compact, unconstrained, and more intuitive representation, we adopt Euler angles $(\phi, \omega, \psi)$, where $\phi\in [-\pi, \pi]$ (roll), $\omega\in [-\pi/2, \pi/2]$ (pitch), and $\psi\in [-\pi,\pi]$ (yaw) are rotation angles that parameterize a 3D rotation $\mathbf{R}$ as three successive elemental rotations around the $x$-$y$-$z$ coordinate axes by